stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/02_Relations.md

-title: Relations between Records
+title: Relations between records
 summary: Relate models together using the ORM using has_one, has_many, and many_many.

-# Relations between Records
+# Relations between records

 In most situations you will likely see more than one [api:DataObject] and several classes in your data model may relate to one another.
 An example of this is a `Player` object may have a relationship to one or more `Team` or `Coach` classes